The Lost Tapes (Sugababes album): Background

+In January 2023, Buchanan posted a behind-the-scenes vlog from December 2022 onto her YouTube channel, which detailed a recording session in which she did the backing vocals to the song "Beat is Gone".
+During the vlog, she explained that while she was re-recording one of her verses, she discovered that many of the group's backing vocals were now missing from several tracks due to a partial loss of the original session files, prompting the group to begin re-recording the vocals in preparation for the album's release.
+In a video posted to her YouTube channel in March 2023, Buchanan said that the album originally did not have a title until Buchanan suggested The Lost Tapes as a title.
+She also stated that the group were unable to include "Too in Love" on the album because it had already been purchased and subsequently used by another artist by the time the group were in a position to release The Lost Tapes.

 Music and lyrics

-The album includes '80s-inspired pop, which is most present on the single "Flatline", initially released in June 2013, pop rock influences as seen on "Summer of '99", and elements of breakbeat, which is notable on songs such as "Today."
+The album includes '80s-inspired pop, which is most present on the single "Flatline", initially released in June 2013, pop rock influences as seen on "Summer of '99" and Boys, and elements of breakbeat, which is notable on songs such as "Today".

-The song "Boys" features on the album, which a short a cappella clip was uploaded of on Buchanan's YouTube account in January 2013.
-The clip quickly attracted attention, surpassing over 100,000 views.
+The song "Boys" features on the album, of which a short a cappella clip was uploaded on Buchanan's YouTube account in January 2013.
+The clip quickly attracted attention, surpassing 100,000 views.
 The same day, Popjustice released a three-second clip of the studio version of the single, calling it "simply amazing".
-A handful of the songs included on the album, namely "I'm Alright", "Love Me Hard", "Today" and "No Regrets" were previously performed by the trio at their first official headline gig at the Scala nightclub on 1 August 2013.
+A handful of the songs included on the album, namely "I'm Alright", "Love Me Hard", "Today" and "No Regrets", were previously performed by the trio at their first official headline gig at the Scala nightclub on 1 August 2013.
 "Flatline" and "Today" were amongst the songs performed throughout their various festival performances and headline tour in 2022.